Back

 • Grow expertise in clinical assessment, diagnosis and treatment, integration of science and practice, and understanding of cultural diversity and individual differences.

-• Prepare Interns for transition from student to professional role so they may possess attitudes essential for lifelong learning, inquiry, and problem-solving as psychologists in the context of an evolving body of scientific and professional knowledge.
+• Prepare Interns to transition from the role of student to professional so they may possess attitudes essential for lifelong learning, inquiry, and problem-solving as psychologists in the context of an evolving body of scientific and professional knowledge.

 Internship Training Opportunities